Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \subsection{Calibration Curve Quality}

-The all-open fit achieves $R^2 = 0.917$, with each $10\times$ increase in parameters adding ${\sim}14.7$ percentage points (Figure~\ref{fig:calibration}).
-Penalized accuracy fits comparably to raw accuracy ($R^2 = 0.909$), with the penalty mainly improving fit on aggressive bluffers and refusal-trained variants.
-For Mixture-of-Experts models~\citep{shazeer2017outrageously, fedus2022switch}, total parameters ($R^2 = 0.79$) clearly outperform active parameters ($R^2 = 0.51$), confirming that factual knowledge is stored across all expert weights, not just those activated per token (Figure~\ref{fig:moe}).
-This is consistent with unified MoE scaling laws~\citep{clark2022unified}, joint MoE scaling laws showing that total capacity matters for knowledge storage~\citep{ludziejewski2025moe, zhao2025moescaling}, and practical MoE architectures such as Mixtral~\citep{jiang2024mixtral}.
+The all-open fit achieves $R^2 = 0.910$ under no-penalty scoring ($\lambda = 0$), with each $10\times$ increase in parameters adding ${\sim}15.9$ percentage points (Figure~\ref{fig:calibration}).
+The tier-mean and overall-accuracy fits agree ($R^2 = 0.910$ both).
+For Mixture-of-Experts models~\citep{shazeer2017outrageously, fedus2022switch}, total parameters ($R^2 = 0.67$) outperform active parameters ($R^2 = 0.41$), consistent with factual knowledge being stored across all expert weights rather than only those activated per token (Figure~\ref{fig:moe}).
+Dense and MoE share nearly the same slope; we calibrate on the combined set because fitting MoE anchors alone does not improve recovery of known MoE sizes in leave-one-out (Appendix~\ref{app:moe}), though it would raise the highest frontier estimates by ${\sim}18\%$.
+This matches MoE scaling laws in which total capacity governs knowledge storage~\citep{clark2022unified, ludziejewski2025moe, zhao2025moescaling}.